Last updated on

 You’re a real estate investor.
 Most of your marketing has been offline – bandit signs, direct mail, driving-for-dollars, and maybe even door knocking.

 But, you’re thinking about getting a real estate investor website.

 More than likely, you know another real estate investor who’s seeing amazing lead-generation results on their own website and you want a piece of the pie.

 But, of course, there’s a lot to think about when it comes to building your very own real estate investor website…

 Design, sales copy, SEO, conversion optimization, and backend code are just a few of the mind-numbing factors.

 And truthfully, things have changed so much in the past three years alone that what was cutting edge 3 years ago is almost pre-historic, nowadays.

 So, in this “websites for real estate investors” article, we’re going to walk you through why you do need a website, what you should look for when you’re either building your own real estate investor website, buying a real estate investor website template, or using one of the several services out there online (like ours :-)) that help real estate investors better leverage online marketing.

 Let’s get started.

-Why do Real Estate Investors like Yourself Need a Website?
+Why do You Need a Real Estate Investor Website?